Higher Hz is reader-supported. Links on our site may earn us a commission. Learn more

 If you have a microphone such as Shure’s SM7B or Electro-Voice’s RE20, you’ll have no issue getting a clear signal without the need for an external unit.
 What’s more is that the unit sounds amazing.

-This interface is one of the best performing interfaces we’ve seen in a long time, and it can be more than accommodating for a home studio.
+This interface is one of the best performing USB interfaces I’ve seen in a long time, and it can be more than accommodating for a home studio.
+Mixing is also made easier by Arturia’s Control Center software, which is incredibly user-friendly and intuitive.

-Our only gripe here is that you can’t connect an iOS device to use as a remote control.
+My only gripe here is that you can’t connect an iOS device to use as a remote control.

 Mobile recording 2.0

-We wouldn’t recommend the 8Pre for mobile recording for a number of reasons.
+I wouldn’t recommend the AudioFuse 8Pre for mobile recording for a number of reasons.
 Firstly, its size and weight aren’t incredibly helpful in terms of easy transport.
+It certainly won’t fit in your backpack, and carrying it around on the train is rather burdensome.

 If you’re looking to record with more sophisticated setups, it’s only natural that you’d want to hunker down anyways and not have to worry about rewiring and routing on the go.
+There are a number of cheaper audio interfaces that would work far better.

 Build quality 5.0

 The Arturia feels incredibly solid and is shockingly heavier than it looks.
-The all black finish is stylish, and all the buttons and knobs are firmly in their place.
+The all-black finish is stylish, and all the buttons and knobs are firmly in their place.

 Software bundle 3.0

 The software bundle here looks somewhat modest.
 Besides gaining access to Arturia’s Control Center software, you’ll also gain access to Arturia’s AudioFuse Creative Suite software pack which contains 10 effects plugins.
+This is more than enough to get you started not shortly after pulling the unit out of the box.

 Compared to other audio interfaces

-AudioFuse 8Pre vs. Focusrite Clarett+ 8Pre
+AudioFuse 8Pre vs Focusrite Clarett+ 8Pre

-Check out our Focusrite Clarett+ 8Pre review
+Read the full Focusrite Clarett+ 8Pre review

-AudioFuse 8Pre vs. UA Apollo Twin Mk2
+AudioFuse 8Pre vs UA Apollo Twin Mk2

 Despite being far more expensive, the Twin Mk2 offers roughly the same quality of performance as the Arturia.
 To its benefit, the Twin Mk2 also has amazing DSP capabilities.
+The AudioFuse 8Pre is more simplistic in comparison, but both are great choices.

-Check out our Universal Audio Apollo Twin Mk2 review
+Read the full Universal Audio Apollo Twin Mk2 review

-AudioFuse 8Pre vs. Audient ASP880
+AudioFuse 8Pre vs Audient ASP880

 Again, the Arturia AudioFuse 8Pre outshines the ASP880 by the power of its preamps alone.